Publications and research interests

 Théophile Gautier: A Romantic Critic of the Visual Arts, Oxford University Press, 1982

-My first career was as an art historian - I have a doctorate from the Courtauld Institute and I taught and examined widely in art schools – and I am interested in how poetry and art can help us in all kinds of ways, not least in maintaining an open, ‘analytic’ attitude.
+My first career was as an art historian - I have a doctorate from the Courtauld Institute and I taught and examined widely in art schools – and I am interested in how poetry and art can help us in all kinds of ways, not least in maintaining an open, ‘analytic’ and ‘field’ attitude.

-The therapeutic setting is a privileged space for developing our availability for the unknown and unprecedented, and I see psychotherapy as a ‘science of the human’, which can help us question and challenge orthodoxies, and re-connect us to sociality.
+the unknown and unprecedented, and I see psychotherapy as a ‘science of the human’, which can help us question and challenge orthodoxies, and re-connect us to sociality.